techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Security/Detection, response and analysis.md

 Network-Based IPS: A Network-Based IPS is installed at the network perimeter and monitors all traffic that enters and exits the network.
 Host-Based IPS: A Host-Based IPS is installed on individual hosts and monitors the traffic that goes in and out of that host.

-*Hack response strategies:*

-There are two main types of IPS:

-Network-Based IPS: A Network-Based IPS is installed at the network perimeter and monitors all traffic that enters and exits the network.
-Host-Based IPS: A Host-Based IPS is installed on individual hosts and monitors the traffic that goes in and out of that host.

 *Hack response strategies*
 Preparation
 Identification